The vast majority of HSE's asbestos publications on asbestos are now free to download.

 If you are planning any DIY home improvements, repairs or maintenance – and intend to bring in any additional builders, maintenance workers or contractors – you should inform them of any asbestos materials in your home before they start work.
 This will help reduce the risks of any ACMs being disturbed.
 HSE strongly encourages the use of trained professionals to repair or remove ACMs.
 If you choose to carry out DIY repairs or remove damaged asbestos materials yourself, make sure you wear the right protective equipment and follow safe working methods.
 For advice on doing this, see: Asbestos essentials task sheets.

 In addition, please be aware that ACMs need to be legally disposed of as hazardous waste.
 This should not be mixed with normal household waste.
 You may be able to arrange to have it collected or there may be special facilities in your area you can use to dispose of it.
-Contact your local council for further details
+Contact you local authority for information about asbestos and its disposal.

 The presence of asbestos alone should not be a cause for concern.
 Asbestos only becomes a risk to human health when it is released into the air and breathed in.